playit-cloud/security-disclosures/README.md

 - The rewards we paid
 - How we evaluated each disclosure

 We encourage you to review it to understand how playit rewards security research in practice.
-Some reports provided before this project was started may be lacking details or missing entirely.
+Reports provided before this project may be lacking details or missing entirely.